easycoder/webson/README.md

 ## Synopsis
-Webson is a JSON markup syntax for representing DOM elements, enabling entire web pages to be described without any HTML, and a JavaScript runtime engine to build pages inthe browser.
+Webson is a JSON markup syntax for representing DOM elements, enabling entire web pages to be described without any HTML, and a JavaScript runtime engine to build pages in the browser.
 It has a number of key features such as variables and repeat blocks, that avoid the repetition found in large HTML scripts.

 This page is a modified version of an article written for dev.to.